-In the last article I talked about Programming any AVR microcontrollers using WinAVR and USBTinyISP but recently I found that USBTinyISP can be easily used together with Atmel Studio.
+In the last article I talked about Programming any AVR microcontrollers using WinAVR and USBTinyISP but recently I found that USBTinyISP can be easily used together with Microchip Studio.

-To add USBTiny to Atmel Studio go to Tools -> External Tools
+To add USBTiny to Microchip Studio go to Tools -> External Tools

 Here pick a name for the programming tool, for example USBTinyISP_Debug or USBTinyISP_Release.

 In the command field write avrdude.exe.
-For this to work you need to install WinAVR which includes avrdude and during installation check the option to add it to the Windows system path otherwise instead of avrdude.exe you need to provide the full path to the executable.
-WinAVR can be downloaded from http://winavr.sourceforge.net
+For this to work you need to download avrdude and unzip it in a folder at an arbitrary location.
+Then add avrdude to the Windows system path otherwise instead of avrdude.exe you need to provide the full path to the executable.
+Here is how to add an application to the Windows path.

-In the arguments field specify what arguments will be sent to the avrdude.exe
+In the arguments field specify what arguments will be sent to avrdude.exe

 -c usbtiny -p m328p -U flash:w:$(ProjectDir)Debug\$(TargetName).hex:i